 Experts and seasoned practitioners in development today confirm that the field of international development requires professionals with a basic knowledge of development, strong analytic skills, specialized knowledge of particular areas of development and relevant skills that come from direct experience working in development.

 Successful professionals in development must be trained in a variety of relevant disciplines.
-They must have basic quantitative and analytical skills.
-They must have a familiarity with one or more specialized areas of development, such as health, private enterprise or environment/climate change.
+They must have strong quantitative and analytical skills.
+They must have a familiarity with one or more specialized areas of development, such as social enterprise, food security, refugees/humanitarian response, education, or environment/climate change.
 They must be flexible and able to work in a variety of types of organizations, which is what they will surely do in the course of their careers.
 And they must understand, both through their studies and their practical experience in development realities, the complexities and the challenges – as well as the rewards – of operating as a development professional.
 This degree seeks to provide its graduates with all of these competencies and more.

 GHD ’17 Alum Shane Mulligan shares about the coffee company he started, his non-traditional career path, and advice for current and future GHD students.